 - Roger Bettles is our Vice-Chair of Governors, is a foundation governor and a member of the Personnel & Finance Committee

 - Helen Brown is a foundation governor and a member of the Personnel & Finance Committee; Pupil Premium governor

 - Patricia Ford is a co-opted governor and a member of the Safeguarding Committee; I.T. /e-safety/GDPR champion

 - Ann Foster is a staff governor and sits on the Safeguarding Committee

 - Jan Knox, Headteacher, ex officio governor, sits on all the main committees

 - Sarah Moore is a co-opted governor, Chair of the Curriculum & Learning Committee and is the Literacy Champion

 - Mark Newman is a co-opted governor, Chair of Governors and a member of the Personnel & Finance Committee

 - Rebecca Pickard is a co-opted governor and sits on the Curriculum & Learning Committee; Mathematics champion

 - Sue Swann is a co-opted governor, Chair of the Safeguarding Committee and lead governor for Anti-Bullying

 All governors serve a term of office of four years unless stated otherwise.

-Parent governors: selected by election (or appointment if insufficient people stand for election) and drawn from parents and carers of children at the school
+Parent governors: elected by parents (or appointed if insufficient people stand for election) and drawn from parents and carers of children at the school

 Staff governors: elected by teaching and support staff paid to work at the school

 Foundation governors: appointed by the school's founding body, the Leicester Diocesan Board of Education

-Co-opted governors: appointed by the governing body and have, in the opinion of the governing body, the skills to contribute to the effectiveness governance and success of the school.
+Co-opted governors: appointed by the governing body if they have, in the opinion of the governing body, the skills to contribute to the effectiveness of governance and the success of the school.

 Governors whose term of office expired in the last 12 months: